 - BAT in coordinating the defense of multibillion dollar claims for healthcare costs by multiple provinces in Canada, and defending similar claims in Brazil, Nigeria and South Korea

-- an investment management firm in advising on valuation of US product liability settlements and judgments with respect to medical device and asbestos litigation
+- Investment management firm in advising on valuation of US product liability settlements and judgments with respect to medical device and asbestos litigation